Cricket Hong Kong: History of Cricket in Hong Kong

-Hong Kong became a colony of the British Empire after the First Opium War (1839–42), and it was around this time that the first recorded cricket match was played in the colony; in 1841.
+Hong Kong became a colony of the British Empire after the First Opium War (1839–42), and it was around this time that the first recorded cricket match was played in the colony, in 1841.
 Ten years later, the Hong Kong Cricket Club was formed, while in 1866, Interport matches were established against Shanghai.
 In 1890, a further series of matches were started, against The Straits, and Ceylon.
-Two years after this, the Hong Kong cricket team was returning from one such match against Shanghai, when the ship they were travelling on, the SS Bokhara, was caught in a typhoon, and sank.
-All but two members of the cricket team, along with 114 others, drowned.
+Two years after this, the Hong Kong cricket team was returning from one such match against Shanghai, when the ship they were travelling on, the SS Bokhara, was caught in a typhoon, and sank on 10 October 1892.
+All but two members of the cricket team, along with 114 other passengers, drowned.

 An organised domestic cricket league was first established in the 1903–04 season, and was won during its inaugural year by the Royal Army Ordnance Corps.
 A Second Division was introduced to lower level or newer clubs in 1921–22.
 In 1966, the Marylebone Cricket Club (MCC) visited Hong Kong for the first time, on their return from a tour of Australia and New Zealand.
 The Hong Kong Cricket Association was granted associate membership of the International Cricket Council (ICC) in 1969, and a few years later, the domestic structure was altered, with the First and Second Division being replaced with Sunday and Saturday Leagues, respectively.

 In 1982, the Hong Kong national cricket team made their first appearance in the ICC Trophy, and finished fifth in their group of eight, recording two wins, against Israel, and Gibraltar.
 Interport matches continued until 1987, until the final one was played, against Singapore.
 In 1992, the first Hong Kong Cricket Sixes tournament was contested, and was won by Pakistan.